FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-02-08-wpf-callmembername-for-inotifypropertychanged.md

 }
 ```

-See: You do not need to give a func. instead you are only calling the method whithout any paramters.
+See: You do not need to give a func. instead you are only calling the method without any parameters.

 Happy coding!